Available Now: Explore our latest release with enhanced accessibility and powerful IDP features

 At this point, we are ready to start our React app and see the PDF render:

-If you ran into any trouble, or something is going wrong, just refer to our GitHub sample.
-If you are still stuck, chat with us on Discord using the link at the end of this article.
+If you ran into any trouble, or something is going wrong, just refer to our GitHub sample - it's based on create-react-app rather than vite, but the principles are the same.
+If you are still stuck, chat with us on Discord.

 If you are looking for a pre-built UI that is battle-tested by millions of developers, check out our other blog: https://apryse.com/blog/embed-react-pdf-viewer.